Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-Deandre Ayton and the rest of the Phoenix Suns face the Denver Nuggets in the NBA Playoffs on Tuesday, at 10:00 PM ET.
+Deandre Ayton be on the court for the Phoenix Suns at 10:00 PM on Thursday versus the Denver Nuggets in the 2023 NBA Playoffs.

-With prop bets available for Ayton, let's examine some stats and trends to help you find good wagers.

 Deandre Ayton Prop Bets vs. the Nuggets